 DGM stands for Dedicated Grant Mechanism for Indigenous Peoples and Local Communities.
-It was developed by CIF’s Forest Investment Program to fight forest loss by strengthening knowledge and practice of sustainable forest management.
+It was developed by CIF’s Forest Investment Program, in collaboration with the World Bank, to fight forest loss by strengthening knowledge and practice of sustainable forest management.

 In just five months, the project trained 9,000 community members in the Brong Ahafo region in Twi, their local dialect.
 The training focuses on ways for the population to mitigate the effects of climate change with different strategies: livelihood diversification, soil and water conservation measures, climate-smart agriculture, agroforestry, tree planting, drought-resistant cropping, and reduction in unsustainable practices.

 “I was just about to cut down a sapling close to my cashew tree.
 Then I remembered what I learned only yesterday from the DGM training about preserving trees on my farm,” said Abubakar Sadik, a beneficiary in the Babatorkuma community, who decided to let the sapling grow.

 The project also involves a partnership between CIF’s Forest Investment Program and the Ghana Cocoa Board (COCOBOD) for the purpose of encouraging cocoa farmers to plant thousands of shade trees.
 “Our goal was to supply 700,000 tree seedlings to cocoa farmers in 2018,” said Abdella Seidu Ali, a forest manager.